 Anna Boberg was a multidisciplinary self-taught artist active in Stockholm and Paris.
 She is best known for her arctic landscapes from Lofoten in...

-A true femme fatale in the art world, Amélie Beaury-Saurel was a French painter in the 19th century and a member of the Académie Julian.
+A true femme fatale in the art world, Amélie Beaury-Saurel was a French painter in the 19th century and a prominent member of Académie Julian.
 At the time, many female artists struggled to gain exposure and were not permitted to study at the École des Beaux-Arts in Paris, one of the most prestigious art schools.
 Thus throughout her life, to rebel against societal norms, Beaury-Saurel focused most of her work on powerful women subjects and the feminist cause.

 Amélie Beaury-Saurel (1849-1924) was a French painter, born in Barcelona.
-In 1874, she joined the Académie Julian; a private art school that prepared students for the art school admissions exams and offered independent courses for foreign students and women, who were not allowed to study at the École des Beaux-Arts at the time.
+In 1874, she joined Académie Julian; a private art school that prepared students for the art school admissions exams and offered independent courses for foreign students and women, who were not allowed to study at the École des Beaux-Arts at the time.
 Motivated to achieve a career as a successful portraitist, Beaury-Saurel paid for her training by helping out with the administrative and financial duties of the Académie.

 The courageous title for the artwork, Académie, is referring to the art academy which lacked female representation at the time.
 Thus it transmits a powerful message to the audience: Amélie Beaury-Saurel didn’t adhere to or wish to conform to the social norms in the arts sphere.